loderunner/scrt/docs/guide/faq.md

 ---
-description: Frequently Asked Questions about scrt, the secret manager.
+description: Frequently Asked Questions about scrt, a command-line secret manager for developers, sysadmins and devops.
 ---

 # Frequently Asked Questions